SASB Standards Research Team

 As Associate Director of Research, Greg Waters supervises technical staff on the research team and provides oversight on technical staff’s execution of standard-setting activities, sector coverage, and organizational projects.
 He also serves as the sector lead for the Technology & Communications sector of the SASB Standards.
 Prior to joining SASB in 2019, Mr. Waters spent seven years on the research team at proxy advisor Glass Lewis, where he led a team analyzing the corporate governance of North American companies.
 He holds an MBA in Finance from NYU’s Stern School of Business and a BA in Economics from Bates College.

-Lynn Xia Associate Director San Francisco, CA
+Lynn Xia Director of Research San Francisco, CA

-As Associate Director of Research, Lynn Xia supervises technical staff covering SASB Standards and provides oversight on technical staff’s execution of standard-setting activities, sector coverage and organizational projects.
+As Director of Research, Lynn Xia supervises technical staff covering SASB Standards and provides oversight on technical staff’s execution of standard-setting activities, sector coverage and organizational projects.
 Ms. Xia contributes to research team strategy and process development as a member of the research team leadership.
 Previously, Ms. Xia led research and standards development at SASB for the Food & Beverage sector.
 Prior to joining SASB in 2017, Ms. Xia served as an economic consultant to leading law firms where she prepared damages analyses and expert witness reports for commercial litigation.
 Ms. Xia holds an MBA and Master of Environmental Management from Duke University and BS in Business Administration and BA in Environmental Sciences from the University of Southern California.